What Is The Deposit Insurance System (DIS)?

-Deposit insurance is a system established by the Government to protect depositors against the loss of their insured deposits placed with member institutions in the event the member institution fails.
+The Deposit Insurance System (DIS) is a system established by the Government to protect depositors against the loss of their insured deposits placed with member institutions in the event of a member institution failure.
 Commercial and Islamic banks that are member institutions of PIDM are also referred to as ‘member banks’.

 As an integral component of an effective financial safety net, a deposit insurance system enhances consumer protection by providing explicit protection to depositors.
-Depositors will know when, how much and how their deposits are insured in the event that a member institution fails or is unable to make payment to depositors.
+Depositors will know when, how much and how their deposits are insured in the event that a member bank is bankrupt or is unable to make payment to depositors.

-In Malaysia, the deposit insurance system was brought into effect in September 2005 and is administerd by Perbadanan Insurans Deposit Malaysia (PIDM).
+In Malaysia, the Deposit Insurance System was brought into effect in September 2005 and is administered by PIDM.

 Benefits to depositors

-- The protection is provided by PIDM automatically and no application is required
+The protection is provided by PIDM automatically - no application is required

 Benefits to the financial system

 PIDM promotes public confidence in Malaysia’s financial system by protecting depositors against the loss of their deposits